-- Have you been in contact with anyone with or suspected of having COVID-19 in the last 48 hours?
+- Have you been in contact with anyone with or suspected of having COVID-19 in the last 14 Days?

 - Has anyone in your household had COVID-19 symptoms in the last 2 weeks?

 - Have you been advised to self-isolate due to an infection within another setting, such as school?

+- Have you returned from a foreign country in the past 14 days, one without a travel bridge and therefore should be in quarantine?

 - Do you have a new persistent cough?

 - Have you had any loss of taste or smell?

 - Do you have any underlying health conditions that would put you at further risk should you contract COVID-19?

 - Cardiovascular problems

 - High blood pressure

 - Diabetes

 - Chronic kidney or liver disease

 - Compromised immunity diseases

-- Obesity (BMI 40+)
+- · Obesity (BMI 40+)